Flu Vs. CoVid-19: What You Need To Know

 Seasonal influenza (the flu) and coronavirus disease 2019 (COVID-19) are viral respiratory infections that can cause mild to severe illness.
 Both illnesses can cause complications that may require hospitalization, especially in older adults and people of any age with certain underlying health conditions.
 In some cases, the complications can even be fatal.
 While the illnesses share some characteristics, they are unique viruses with important differences.
 Here’s what you need to know about the flu and COVID-19.

-How the illnesses spread
+How the Illnesses Spread

 Flu viruses and the virus that causes COVID-19 are contagious, and mainly spread between people through tiny respiratory droplets when an infected person coughs, sneezes or talks.
 These droplets can land in the noses and mouths of people who are nearby, and possibly be inhaled into the lungs.
 Spread is more likely when people are in close contact with one another (within about six feet).
 Less often, people may become infected when they touch a surface that contains the virus and then touch their mouths, noses or possibly eyes.
 Note that people who are infected with the flu or COVID-19 can be contagious for days before they develop symptoms.

-Symptoms to watch for
+Symptoms to Watch For

 The flu and COVID-19 can each cause a variety of symptoms, ranging from mild to severe.
 Symptoms of the flu tend to develop within 1–4 days of exposure to the virus.
 With COVID-19, symptoms appear within 2–14 days after the virus enters your body.
 Signs of each illness include: